computer-virus/DiceLibrary/README.md

 A small library consisting of a couple of classes for the handling dice and dice rolling.

 ## Available Classes
+- Die<T>: A simpler, rollable die with a custom arrangement of <T> type faces
-- Dice: A list of of the Die class with extra functionality
+- Dice<T>: A list of the Die<T> class with extra functionality
-- Die: A rollable die with a custom arrangement of faces
+- NumberDie (derived from Die<int>): A rollable die with a custom arrangement of faces
-- D (derived from Die): A rollable die with the standard arrangement of faces
+- D (derived from NumberDie): A rollable die with the standard arrangement of faces
-- CustomDie (derived from Die): A rollable die with a custom arrangement of faces and probabilities to roll said faces
+- CustomDie (derived from NumberDie): A rollable die with a custom arrangement of faces and probabilities to roll said faces
+- NumberDice: A list of of the NumberDie class with extra functionality

 ## Code Example
 ```cs